Considerations for Using Test Servers

 Issues Related to the Tuning Process

 If Database Engine Tuning Advisor cannot tune many events because objects are missing in the shell database that Database Engine Tuning Advisor creates on the test server, the user must check the tuning log.
 Events that cannot be tuned are listed in the log.
 To successfully tune the database on the test server, the user must create the missing objects in the shell database, and then start a new tuning session.
-(See How to: Tune a Database by Using the dta Utility.)

 If a database with the same name already exists on the test server, Database Engine Tuning Advisor does not copy metadata, but continues tuning and gathers statistics as necessary.
 This is useful if the user has already created a database on the test server and has copied the appropriate metadata before invoking Database Engine Tuning Advisor.